-One characteristic I've noticed that many wealthy people share is they have stopped caring whether other people thought they were financially successful or not.
+One characteristic I've noticed that many wealthy people share is they have stopped caring whether other people thought they were financially successful.
 They only compare their position to their own goals.
 If you're not financially successful but would like to be, you might try adopting that characteristic.

-Finally, remember personal finance is both personal and finance.
-The personal refers to your behavior and the finance refers to math.
+Finally, remember personal finance is both personal and financial.
+The personal refers to your behavior, and the financial refers to math.
 While this site spends 90% of its time on math, the truth is that behavior is probably far more important.

 Imagine going on a diet that left you constantly hungry.
-All-day long you are thinking about food.
+All day long, you are thinking about food.
 You have to exercise willpower dozens of times a day to reach your goals.
-That's tough, and probably not doable.
+That's tough and probably not doable.
 While some of us have more willpower than others, we all have a limited supply.
-That means you need to be judicious where you use this limited resource.
-Spend it on the big items–housing, transportation, schooling, health care, etc. Don't try to make up for driving a BMW by cutting out hundreds of little purchases.
+That means you need to be judicious when you use this limited resource.
+Spend it on the big items—housing, transportation, schooling, healthcare, etc. Don't try to make up for driving a BMW by cutting out hundreds of little purchases.
 It won't work.
 The reason why is you'll be constantly “hungry.”
 You'll feel deprived.
 And feeling deprived leads to a short-term mentality that leads to failure.

 The secret is to go through life not feeling deprived at all, yet still carving out a large percentage of your income to build wealth.
 You can do that by actually spending your money on what you actually care about and what actually makes you happy, and not on all that other stuff.

 What do you think?
 What are the behavioral keys to living within your means?
-What have you done that allowed you to save 10-30% or more of your income?
-Comment below!
+What have you done that allowed you to save 10%-30% or more of your income?

 The deprivation concept is a very important one.
 As you mentioned in dieting if you deny yourself for too long you can go overboard and binge on food when your willpower breaks (it is not if but when that happens).